 part time landscape architect.

-Rita, Mary Jo and Bruce enjoying dinner in
+Rita, Mary Jo and Bruce enjoying dinner in the Condo.

 Bruce and Erin, now working the lifts in a giant knee brace.